bromaniac/final-frontier/README.md

 A simple space-themed game built with JavaFX where players control a spaceship to avoid asteroids.

 A long time ago (2000!
 25 years ago) I started creating this stupid "game" as an Applet to learn Java using JDK 1.1 LOL.
 I decided to use it as a starting point to play around with LLMs to learn more about them.
+This original code is available in FinalFrontier.original.

 This is a work in progress...